micron-visual/cv.jit.rj.findcontours/README.md

 # cv.jit.rj.findcontours
 Jitter external to find contours into binary images.
+## Useful to create custom 2D shapes in jitter starting from a binary raster image

-Contours are exported as ordered sequence of points organized in a one dimensional 2 planes jitter matrix.
+Contours are exported as ordered sequence of points organized in a one dimensional 3 planes jitter matrix.
+* plane 1: contains x coordinates (based on pixels)
+* plane 2: contains y coordinates (based on pixels)
+* plane 3: contains the contour index (often the object finds multiple contours in the binary image)

-It is possible to simplify the contours.
+It is also possible to simplify the contours.

 Author: **Rajan Craveri** (micron) https://www.patreon.com/posts/cv-jit-rj-win-37043276